Ipotane: Description

-The word "ipotane" appears to be derived from the Greek ιππότης (hippotes), "a knight".
+The word "ipotane" appears to be derived from the Greek ιππότης (hippotes), "a knight", which itself is derived from ίππος (hippos), "a horse".
 Mandeville's description is not clearly distinguishable from that of a centaur, and some depictions use the term synonymously.
-Other depictions show ipotanes with a human body and a horse's head, sometimes with the legs or tail of a horse.
+Some depictions show ipotanes with a human body and a horse's head.
+Other depictions have them as humans with the hindquarters of a horse.

 Modern literature

 Despite their similarity to centaurs, ipotanes are not mentioned in the corpus of Greek and Roman literature.
-However, they appear in modern works of fantasy literature, in which they are depicted with various combinations of horselike and human features.
+However, they appear in modern works of fantasy literature, in which they are depicted with various combinations of horse-like and human features.